dstojanov8/fast-react-pizza/docs/TAILWIND_CSS.md

 To add spacing between child elements, on the parent we use `space-x-4` (x for x-axis direction and 4 for value)

 For **Dispay** we would just write: `flex`, `grid` etc. We have an example of using `hidden` in `Username.jsx` component where we hide a div on small screens.

+### Responsive Design

+By default Tailwind comes with 5 breakpoints, they are mobile first.
+There is a whole section in Tailwind docs `Core Concepts > Responsive Design`.
+We basically prefix any of the tailwind class names with one of the **_breakpoint prefixes_**

+- `sm`: 640px => class will be applied when size greater than
+- `md`: 768px => class will be applied when size greater than
+- `lg`: 1024px => class will be applied when size greater than
+- `xl`: 1280 => class will be applied when size greater than
+- `2xl`: 1536 => class will be applied when size greater than

+In `Home.jsx` we have `sm:my-16` **_Whenever the width is greater than 640 `my-16` will override the default value_**.
+Default classes, without any prefix, are mobile first classes.
+They apply only if there is no breakpoint overriding them.

+## Tailwind Layouts

+### Flexbox

+In `CartOverview.jsx` we implemented Flexbox by using `flex items-center justify-between`.
+In `Username.jsx` we have example with `md:block` which is just `display: block;` on a certain width.

+### Grid

+In `AppLayout.jsx` we are using grid layout.
+As an example we can set class names `grid grid-rows-3`, where we are creating three rows of the same size.

+What we will be using is `grid h-screen grid-rows-[auto_1fr_auto]`

+- `grid` set display: grid;
+- `grid-rows-[auto_1fr_auto]` we are deifing a number of rows (3) and their height, with `auto` out top and bottom row will have height to fit the content.
+- `h-screen` sets the height to 100vh, in our case the middle row wil epxand to fit the screen.